Arts Competition

 Maya Lenrow, “A Beginner’s Guide to the Human-Guide Dog Relationship”

-Christopher Nagelvoort, “Lovecraft and Deleuze: How Cosmic Horror Philosophically Confronts and Deconstructs Otherness”
+Christopher Nagelvoort, “Becoming Anti-Human: How Lovecraftian Horror Philosophically Deconstructs Otherness”

 Emily Schoeff, “The Damsel and the Dominatrix: How Catwoman in Batman Returns Serves Simultaneously As a Feminist Icon and a Victim of the Male Gaze”